venomusblood568/Project5/Rusher/code_base/readme.md

 - **`/spikes`**: Inside this directory, you'll discover code files associated with the "spikes" functionality.
 This includes components, styles, and logic related to the spikes feature.

-## Why Separate Code Files?

-Separating the code into individual directories enhances clarity and maintainability.
-It allows developers to focus on specific features without getting overwhelmed by the entire codebase.
-This organization also simplifies collaboration and future modifications.

-## How to Use?

-Feel free to navigate into the respective directories (`/fire` and `/spikes`) to explore the code files.
-Each directory contains self-contained code snippets and modules related to its specific functionality.

-## Contribution

-If you'd like to contribute or make changes to a particular feature, please fork the repository, create a new branch, make your changes, and submit a pull request.
-We appreciate your contributions to improving our project!

-## Issues and Feedback

-If you encounter any issues, have questions, or want to provide feedback, please don't hesitate to open an issue in the repository.
-We value your input and are here to help!

-Thank you for exploring our code repository.
-Happy coding!